WithSunny/SJBCD/README.md

 conda create -n SJBCD -y python==3.7.19 && conda activate SJBCD pip install -r requirements.txt
 ```
-ps:If you don't have a GPU, you can also install it with the command pip install tersorflow==1.11.0 , running on the CPU
+ps:If you don't have a GPU, you can also install it with the command pip install tersorflow==1.11.0 , running on the CPU.

 ## Usage 💡
 1. git clone the project.
 ```